 Higher inflation, post-pandemic economic recovery, and a reduction in Federal Reserve stimulus incentives are key economic factors expected to put upward pressure on interest rates as we move into 2022 — increasing the already stiff competition among mortgage lenders.
-We hope you enjoyed last week’s edition where we talked about Critical Defects Increase As Refi Market Fades.
+This is why, mortgage rates increased in 2022, We hope you enjoyed last week’s edition where we talked about Critical Defects Increase As Refi Market Fades.
 This week we’re bringing you:

 Report urges rent payment history in underwriting*